andrewbaxter/spaghettinuum/readme.md

 ## Publishing a website

-This is about hacking spaghettinuum into the old technologies, so you can use a plain browser to access your website over the spaghetinnuum.
+This is about hacking spaghettinuum into the old technologies, so you can use a plain browser to access your website over the spaghettinuum.

 Note that spaghetinium only handles name resolution - you still need a server to publish the HTTP content, APIs, etc.